Coronavirus: German president appeals to public in 'bitterly serious situation' | DW | 14.12.2020

 DW spoke with psychology professor and member of the Leopoldina Academy of Sciences, Ralph Hertwig, about whether the new restrictions will succeed in curbing the rising coronavirus infection rate.

-He said that the plan's success lay "in our hands to some extent," and that if people and stick to rules, there was no reason why the slight lifting of restrictions at Christmas should necessarily lead to to a renewed spike in cases, as observed after Thanksgiving in the US.
+He said that the plan's success lies "in our hands to some extent," and that if people and stick to rules, there is no reason why the slight lifting of restrictions at Christmas should necessarily lead to so-called "super-spreader" events as seen in the USA over Thanksgiving.

-He also pointed to the increased awareness of the urgency of Germany's situation among the public as one reason why the measures might have the desired effect.

 "Every three minutes [in Germany], a person dies of the coronavirus.
 And I think most of the population have understood that this is really urgent.
 And in fact, the support for the new measures is very high," Hertwig said.

-The region has also been a hotbed for protests against coronavirus restrictions as well as the spread of conspiracy theories which have brought thousands of people onto the streets across Germany.
+The region has also been a hotbed for protests against coronavirus restrictions as well as the spread of conspiracy theories which have brought thousands of people onto the streets across Germany with little regard for masks or other forms of hygiene.

 However, a recent poll from the Hans Böckler Stiftung revealed that the number of people who support or accept coronavirus-related conspiracy theories had fallen by almost a third since June, in line with the second wave of infections.

-Some 28% of respondents said they believed that the pandemic may be a conspiracy by elites, down from 40% earlier in the year.
-At the same time, the share of people who approved of the government's handling of the crisis was down to 55%, from 65%.
+Some 28% of respondents believed that the pandemic may be a conspiracy by elites, down from 40% earlier in the year.
+At the same time, the share of people who approved of the government's handling of the crisis was down to 55% from 65%.

 ab/msh (AFP, dpa, AP)